-From the Office of the President 3
+From the Office of the President

 About the American University in Dubai (AUD) 4

-Graduate Admissions 17
+Graduate Admissions

-Office of Institutional Advancement and Development 26

-Office of the Registrar 28
+Office of the Registrar 26

-Communications Office 32
+Communications Office 30

-Office of Student Retention and Success 34
+Office of Student Affairs 32

-Student Services Office 36

-Health Center 40
+Health Center 36

-Library Services 44
+Library Services 40

-General Policies 47
+General Policies 43

-Office of Academic Affairs 55
+Office of Academic Affairs 51

-Academic Policies and Procedures 58
+Academic Policies and Procedures 54

-Academic Units, Programs and Degree Requirements 67
+Academic Units, Programs and Degree Requirements 64

-School of Business Administration 69
+School of Business Administration 66

+Executive Master of Business Administration (E.M.B.A.)

 Master of Business Administration (M.B.A.)
-70
+71

-Mohammed Bin Rashid School for Communication 79 80
+Mohammed Bin Rashid School for Communication Master of Arts in Leadership and Innovation in Contemporary Media (M.A.)

-School of Education 85
+School of Education 86

 Master of Education (M.Ed.)
-86

-The Professional Teaching Certificate 88
+The Professional Teaching Certificate

-School of Engineering 92
+School of Engineering 93

 Master of Science In Construction Management (M.S.C.M.)
-93

-Faculty Listing 100
+Faculty Listing

-Financial Information 2018-2019 103
+Financial Information 2019-2020 104

-Academic Calendar 108
+Academic Calendar 10910

-Index 110
+Index

-The American University in Dubai Dubai, United Arab Emirates VOL. VIII, Copyright September 2018 Effective Fall 2018
+The American University in Dubai Dubai, United Arab Emirates VOL. IX, Copyright September 2019 Effective Fall 2019

-The statements and policies set forth in this Catalog (effective September 2018) are for informational purposes only and should not be construed as the basis of a contract between the student and the institution.
+The statements and policies set forth in this Catalog (effective September 2019) are for informational purposes only and should not be construed as the basis of a contract between the student and the institution.
 While every effort is made to provide accurate and current information, AUD reserves the right to change, without notice to the individual student, any provision in this Catalog.
 Every effort will be made to keep students advised of any such changes.